sourcehut-mirrors/thdawn/roadmap.md

 ## Immediate TODOs
 * implement ECL ring aim modes
+* implement explicit gameplay rng
+* fix stretching artifacts in the background
 * design multi-task abstractions so that an enemy can e.g. move and shoot independently
 * fix z-ordering of bullet rendering, currently arbitrary based on bullet array order
   * needs to be later bullets always on top